 - Heart palpitations.

 These symptoms usually arise when the pressure is too high and in this case, you should go to the emergency room immediately or take the medication prescribed by your cardiologist immediately.
 Although high blood pressure is a silent disease, it can lead to serious health problems such as heart failure, stroke, or loss of vision, so check blood pressure at least once a year.
-See how to differentiate symptoms of high and low blood pressure.

 What to do in high blood pressure crisis